jackkershaw/LondonBrutalistMap/README.md

 ## Contributing

-We welcome all contributions, big or small!
+I'd love to see contributions to this project!
 Please refer to [CONTRIBUTING](/CONTRIBUTING.md) for instructions on how to contribute.
-Please follow the [CODE_OF_CONDUCT](/CODE_OF_CONDUCT.md) You can also email me on [hello@jackkershaw.net](mailto:hello@jackkershaw.net) with any questions.
+Please follow the [CODE_OF_CONDUCT](/CODE_OF_CONDUCT.md) too.
+You can also email me on [hello@jackkershaw.net](mailto:hello@jackkershaw.net) with any questions or suggestions.

-## Roadmap/Suggested Improvements

-It would be good to have more info URL links in the GEOJSON data (/src/components/geoJSONData.tsx).
-At the moment if a building does not have a More info url associated with it, clicking the more info button will trigger a google search for the building.

 ## Resources: